Birthstones

 2) The Bavarian Lovers Knot Tiara

-The Bavarian Lovers Knot Tiara that was worn by Queen Therese of Bavaria (1792-1854), the queen consort of Ludwig I of Bavaria (1786-1868) who ruled between 1825 and 1848.
+The Bavarian Lovers Knot Tiara was worn by Queen Therese of Bavaria (1792-1854), the queen consort of Ludwig I of Bavaria (1786-1868) who ruled between 1825 and 1848.
 This tiara had 16 arches, with 16 pairs of drop-shaped pearls arising from lovers knot bows, as pendants from below the knots and spikes from above the knots.

 Queen Therese of Bavaria, wearing the Bavarian Lovers Knot Tiara